 Indeed it had.
 It had occurred, for example, to Martha.
 But three tablespoons of lemon juice was not going to get me very far through this bag.
 Plus, as you may have surmised, I very rarely find myself saying, ‘that was a little too lemony for my tastes.”
 Half a cup did the trick, cutting the sweetness nicely.

 What are the uses of this not very useful food?
 Well, it’s definitely not what’s for dinner.
 But persons of my acquaintance have been seen drizzling it on bread, on ice cream and off of spoons into their mouths directly.
 On a simple little cake or some sticky buns it would be heaven.
-Or you could cooki longer than I did, and make little caramel drops.
+Or you could cook it longer than I did, and make little caramel drops.
 Caramel is magic–simple and mysterious and quick–and magic is always good, and bound to be useful.

 Meyer lemon caramel adapted from Martha